merliot/hub/README.md

 These variables configure the hub and devices:

-**SCHEME** (hub)

-Scheme used for hub, either 'http' or 'https'.
-Default is 'http'.

 **PORT** (hub)

 Port the hub listens on, default is 8000.

-**PPROF_PORT (hub)

-Port for golang pprof.
-Setting PPROF_PORT=6060 will map /pprof/ to the runtime profiling data for the hub.
-Browse to <hub address>/pprof/debug/pprof/.

 **GIT_AUTHOR, GIT_REMOTE, GIT_KEY** (hub)